 The aim of the course is to provide learners with near industry experience that equips them with vocational skills relevant for seeking employment as a movement facilitator in participatory departments of artistic venues, social and educational settings.

 All candidates must either hold a BA in a relevant discipline or have proven professional experience equipping them for the learning experiences on the course.
+If English is not your first language you must be fluent in English (You may be asked for proof of this).
 A detailed course break down is available at interview.

 Admission follows successful interview and candidates will be contacted as soon as possible to confirm their places.